LeeroyLabs/sailcms-documentation/src/cms/fields.md

 > Because the `configs` property is a Collection, it allows to create data structure easily.

 [//]: # (TODO NEED TO TEST THAT)
-For example, your custom field could contain different [Type Field](#type-field) to represent a block a content.
+For example, your custom field could contain different [Input Field](#input-field) to represent a block a content.
 ```php
 ...